 How Switching to Natural Organic Skincare Products Changed My Skin

-After years of suffering with acne one day I decided to change my diet and clean up my skincare routine.
+After years of suffering from acne one day, I decided to change my diet and clean up my skincare routine.
 What a difference it has made!
-I’m not going to go too much into diet because it’s different for everyone, but cutting out milk and sugar helped my skin the most.
+I won’t talk too much about diet because it’s different for everyone, but cutting out milk and sugar helped my skin the most.
 Don’t get me wrong, I still eat dessert.
 I just try to be a little more careful about how many Reese’s Peanut Butter cups I eat in one sitting.

 (Just don’t ask my husband or he may tell you a different story about me.)